PSI (computational chemistry): Features

 Several methods are available for computing excited electronic states, including configuration interaction singles (CIS), the random phase approximation (RPA), time-dependent density functional theory (TD-DFT), and equation-of-motion coupled cluster (EOM-CCSD).

 Psi4 has introduced the density-fitting approximation in many portions of the code, leading to faster computations and reduced I/O requirements.

 Psi4 is the preferred quantum chemistry backend for the OpenFermion project, which seeks to perform quantum chemistry computations on quantum computers.

-In Psi4 1.4, the program was adapted to facilitate high-throughput workflows and can be connected to BrianQC to speed up calculations for Hartere-Fock and Density functional theory methods.
+In Psi4 1.4, the program was adapted to facilitate high-throughput workflows and can be connected to BrianQC to speed up calculations for Hartree-Fock and Density functional theory methods.